On this page

 Become a Dementia Friend

 We want people living with dementia to feel confident, safe and part of their local community.
 Alzheimer’s Society’s Dementia Friends programme is the biggest ever initiative to change people’s perceptions of dementia.
 It aims to transform the way the nation thinks, acts and talks about the condition.
-Within Leeds we run regular public Dementia Friends sessions for individuals and can arrange bespoke sessions for our Age and Dementia Friendly organisations.
+In Leeds we run Dementia Friends sessions for businesses who are signed up as Age and Dementia Friendly organisations.
 Contact sarah@opforum.org.uk to find out more.

 Dementia Action Week

 Dementia Action Week is a national awareness raising campaign, which works with individuals and organisations across the UK to encourage people to ‘act on dementia’.
-This year’s campaign ran from 15-21 May 2023 and was marked with lots of events across the city.
+This year Dementia Action Week will run from 19 – 25th May.
+Watch this space for details of how we’ll be marking the event.

 Dementia Friendly Leeds What’s On Listing